FAQ – and Answers to Most of Them

 How Much Do You Charge?

 For personal coaching, my fee is $100 per hour.
-It applies to critical reading, critique, comments, phone meetings, explanatory or followup emails, close editing (line editing)--anything beyond purely social exchanges.
-Kind of like your attorney, but more fun and probably cheaper.
-Payment by check or PayPal works--please use PayPal exclusively if you are international or need to use a credit card.
-I you have to make payments some other way, let me know.
+It applies to whatever I do for you, or with you--critical reading, comments, phone meetings, line editing, anything beyond purely social.
+Just like your lawyer, but cheaper and more fun.
+Payment by check is fine.
+PayPal is also fine, espcially if you are international or need to use a credit card.
+If you need to make payments some other way, let me know.